 I have no interest in playing power games, and even less interest in “winning,” particularly if it means someone else has to lose.
 I’ve never been competitive.
 On the other hand, I’m finally committed to extending generosity to myself, and I love the gentle persistence in David Whyte’s language: “a continuous contest of generosity.”

-Can I enjoy my own thoughts, feelings and expressions with the same generosity that I enjoy the boisterous spring wind, or my friend?
+Can I enjoy my own thoughts, feelings and expressions as generously as I enjoy the boisterous spring wind, or my friend?
 Can I honor myself even when people around me tell me I’m bad and wrong?
 I fought as hard as I could to protect my children and give them a good start.
 Now, can I surround myself with that same fierce loyalty and generous love?
 Will I?

 Four years ago someone said to me “women and children should be behind the shield.”
 The impact of that statement was like a kick in the gut.
 I was shocked by the way the words made me feel; a tidal wave of fury, grief and despair.
 It was so overwhelming I didn’t poke at it right away, but ever since then I’ve been playing around with the idea of shields, my version of circling around a potentially dangerous object with twitching tail and ears pricked, curious but wary.